MittalS211/DataScienceProjects/Supervised_Learning_Capstone/README.md

 firefighter_response_analysis.ipynb contains all code for the project.

-**NOTE** if Notebook is not rendering please copy the url go to https://nbviewer.jupyter.org/ to view the files
+**NOTE** if Notebook is not rendering please copy the url and go to https://nbviewer.jupyter.org/ to view the file